syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 ![Zoom mode support in WinUI Cartesian Chart](Zooming-and-panning_images/WinUI_cartesian_chart_zoom_modeY.png)

-### Maximum Zoom Level
+## Maximum zoom level

-The [MaximumZoomLevel]() property defines the maximum zooming level.
+The [MaximumZoomLevel]() property defines the maximum zooming level of the chart area.
 Zooming will be stopped after reaching this value.

 {% tabs %}